A2 highway (Sri Lanka)

-The A 2 is an A-Grade road in Sri Lanka.
-It connects Colombo and Wellawaya via Kalutara, Galle, Matara and Hambantota.
+The A 2 Highway is an A-Grade road in Sri Lanka.
+It connects Colombo and Wellawaya via Panadura Kalutara, Galle, Matara and Hambantota.

 Route

 Colombo to Galle

 The west-coast portion of the highway consists of the Galle Road.
 Within Colombo, the A2 serves as a north–south backbone to the city.
 It is split into two one-way streets from Colombo Fort to Wellawatte, in order to ease traffic flow.

-The highway passes through Wellawatte, Ratmalana, Kalutara, Wadduwa, Maggona, Beruwala, Bentota, Panadura, Kosgoda, Ambalangoda, Hikkaduwa, and Galle.
+The highway passes through Bambalapitiya, Dehiwala, Ratmalana,Panadura, Kalutara, Beruwala, Bentota, Ambalangoda, Hikkaduwa and Galle.
 At Galle, the highway runs through the city centre before continuing towards Hambantota.

 Galle to Hambantota

 From Galle, the highway continues east along the south coast towards Ahangama.
 It passes Unawatuna, Koggala, Ahangama and Weligama, before arriving at Matara.
 At Matara, it passes the University of Ruhuna.
 The highway continues towards Dikwella, Tangalle, Ambalantota, and Hambantota.
 To cross the artificial harbour at Hambantota, a harbour-bypass road allows the A2 to continue to Wellawaya.